Akhtar Ayub

-Akhtar Ayub (born 10 December 1987) is a cricketer.
+Akhtar Ayub (born 10 December 1987) is a Pakistani cricketer.

-He played in the 2006 U-19 Cricket World Cup for Pakistan in Sri Lanka.
+He played for Pakistan in the 2006 U-19 Cricket World Cup in Sri Lanka, which Pakistan won by defeating India in the final.
+In the low-scoring final match, Ayub claimed three wickets for just nine runs in the 2.5 overs he bowled.
+Along with Anwar Ali (5 for 35), Ayub was instrumental in skittling out India for just 71 runs inside 19 overs.

 He made his first-class debut for Khan Research Laboratories against Pakistan International Airlines at Rawalpindi in November 2006.
 He has also played in List A and Twenty20 matches for the Rawalpindi Rams.